Parcels-code/Parcels/docs/development/posting-issues.md

     json.dump(ds.to_dict(data=False), f)  # write your dataset to a JSON excluding array data
 ```

-Then attach the produced JSON file alongside your issue
+Then attach the JSON file written above alongside your issue

 ### Step 2.
 Maintainers and developers